scottbez1/smartknob/README.md

 [AliExpress](https://www.aliexpress.com/item/1005001384349991.html)

+If the AliExpress listing above is out of stock, this [other listing](https://www.aliexpress.com/item/4001356858801.html) appears to be identical, but I am currently waiting for delivery to confirm it is actually the same, so purchase with caution.

 Coming soon: I've ordered over a dozen different BLDC motors to test and will create an overview of which ones are suitable for this kind of haptic feedback use-case.